Skip to Content

 via Instagram: @princess_graciemae

-Golden Retrievers are the ultimate family dog, which explains why they’re consistently the third most popular dog breed in America.
+Golden Retrievers are the ultimate family dog, which explains why they’re consistently ranked the third most popular dog breed in America.
 With a retriever’s “golden” temperament, it makes sense to cross them with a highly versatile dog like the Beagle.

 The result is the Beago, a medium-sized dog with all the great qualities of a Golden Retriever and the hunting instincts of a Beagle.
 Not only are they amazing family dogs, but also very eager to work – a trait often missing from purebred Goldens.